Sarangmp4/Sarangmp4/README.md

 - 👋 Hi, I’m @Sarang M P
-- 👀 I’m interested in Eembedded Systems and Coding.
+- 👀 I’m interested in Tech and Coding.
-- 🌱 I’m currently learning Embedded software programming
+- 🌱 I’m currently working as Software Engineer
 - 💞️ I’m looking to collaborate on various C/C++ ,Embedded projects.
 - 📫 How to reach me -> https://www.linkedin.com/in/sarangmp/  or mpsarang8@gmail.com